The Amazing World of Gumball season 1

-The first season of the British-American animated comedy children's television series The Amazing World of Gumball originally aired from May 3, 2011, to March 13, 2012, on Cartoon Network, and was produced by Cartoon Network Development Studio Europe.
+The first season of the British-American animated comedy children's television series The Amazing World of Gumball originally aired from May 3, 2011, to March 13, 2012, on Cartoon Network, and was produced by Cartoon Network Development Studio Europe, in association with Boulder Media and Dandelion Studios.
 Consisting of 36 episodes, the season premiered with the episode "The DVD" and concluded with the episode "The Fight".
 The season premiere was watched by 2.120 million viewers in the United States.

 Development

 Plot

 The season focuses on the misadventures of Gumball Watterson, a blue 12-year-old cat, along with his adopted brother, Darwin, a 10-year-old goldfish.
 Together, they cause mischief among their family, as well as with the wide array of students at Elmore Junior High, where they attend middle school.
 In a behind-the-scenes video documenting the production of the second season, creator Ben Bocquelet expanded on the development of some of the characters, and how they are based on interactions from his childhood.